walmartlabs/concord-website/docs/api/project.md

       }
     }
     ```
     All parameters are optional.

+    The `teamId` and `teamName` parameters are mutually exclusive.
+    Either of those can be used to specify a project's team.

     Omitted parameters will not be updated.

     An empty value must be specified in order to remove a project's value:
     e.g. an empty `repositories` object to remove all repositories from a project.